NightWatchman/auto-delete-bucket/README.md

 ## Versioning

 Version numbers are consistent with the major and minor version numbers of the corresponding AWS CDK version that this module is compatible with.
 In other words, version 1.1.X would be compatiable with aws-cdk 1.1.X.
-Patch versions will inevitably vary between the two project but as long as you are using a version consistent with the major and minor version of the CDK version you are using you should be good.
+Patch versions will inevitably vary between the two projects but as long as you are using a version consistent with the major and minor version of the CDK version you are using you should be good.

 ## Motivation